danjwait/mHST/docs/fprimeNotes.md

 drwxr-xr-x 2 pi pi    4096 May  7  2021 Documents
 -rwxr-xr-x 1 pi pi 1107976 Feb 21 09:25 Ref
 ```
+## Running the applicaiton on the target and interacting with it through the Fprime GDS on host
-Start Ref bin on RPi (have to use sudo for the setup I am using):
+Start Ref bin on RPi (have to use sudo for the setup I am using) with the <host IP> set to my first guess at the host IP:
 ```
 pi@raspberrypi:~ $ sudo ./Ref -a <host IP> -p 50000
 Hit Ctrl-C to quit